 Emergency items should be kept in an accessible location and drivers should know how to use everything in the emergency kit.
 If you’re not sure when your drivers last used flares or a fire extinguisher, it’s probably time for them to practice.

 Driver Decisions.
 Even though driving can often feel effortless, when we get behind the wheel we’re actually making a constant series of micro-decisions: What’s the best route to take?
 How fast should I go?
 When should I signal?
 Professional drivers can efficiently deal with making all these decisions, but winter weather forces them to take additional factors into consideration.

 The end result is often decision fatigue, which is a state of mental exhaustion that can compromise the ability to make proper decisions.
 This can lead to unsafe driving or the failure to account for poor driving conditions, all of which elevate risk levels.

 In response to decision fatigue, run through a few what-if scenarios.
 You can’t prepare for everything but thinking through a few key safety behaviors can make it easier to follow them in the moment.
 What-if planning will also attune your drivers to the possibility of things going wrong on the road, and anything that improves awareness makes them safer.

-Learn more about preparing your drivers for winter roads as well as adverse conditions in other seasons by checking out SafeStart’s free introductory webinar.
+Learn more about preparing your drivers for winter roads as well as adverse conditions in other seasons by checking out one of SafeStart’s free on-demand webinars.
 You’ll discover how human factors training can prevent incidents on the road and improve driver safety.